robgarland/HiitApp/README.md

 # HiitApp
-Initial Framework for a HiitWebApp
+Initial Framework for a HiitWebApp using Dash by plotly
 <br />
 # Layout
 index.py - Contains callbacks and initialisation of app <br />